Mathematical Physics offer holders should click here for information on our UCAS visit days.

-Any student who feels in the first couple of weeks of their first year that they have made the wrong choice should be able to change course (subject to space on an alternative course being available and other admissions criteria being met).
-After this, transfer from Mathematical Physics to single honours Mathematics (G100/G103), single-honours Physics (F300/F303) or Physics with Theoretical Physics (F340/F344) will be possible at the end of the first year (subject to satisfactory performance in the appropriate subject and to space requirements).
+Any student who feels in the first couple of weeks of their first year that they have made the wrong choice may be able to change course if they have met the appropriate admissions criteria for the course they wish to transfer to and if there is space available on that course.
+Note however that Mathematical Physics has been full for the last few years so transfer to Mathematical Physics has not been possible once A level results (or equivalent) have been confirmed.
+After this, transfer from Mathematical Physics to single honours Mathematics ( G100/ G103), single-honours Physics ( F300/ F303) or Physics with Theoretical Physics ( F344/ F340) will be possible at the end of the first year (subject to satisfactory performance in the appropriate subject and to space requirements).
 Note that it is not possible to transfer in to Mathematical Physics from either Physics or Mathematics as you would not have covered the relevant core from the other subject so would not be qualified to take the core second-year modules.

 Transfer between the BSc and MSci courses is possible up to the end of the second year, or even in the third year for students who have taken the modules required for the MSci course.
 To transfer to the MSci you must meet a minimum level of performance in year 2.
 MSci students not meeting the appropriate threshold at the end of year 2 will be automatically transferred to the BSc.

 Mathematical Physics involves taking core modules in both Mathematics and Physics.
 In both subjects, modules in higher years very much build upon the core modules done in earlier years.
 However, you will still have some choice of modules from year 2 onwards, with most of the 4th year being options.